smalhotra5/WalmartTaskListSub/README.md

 and then press the Add Tasks button

 **NOTE
-Some of the code is from a previous project so some of the older terms may appear in the task list
+Some of the code is from a previous project and older terms may appear in the task list